 # do something

-When we get into an infinite loop, our program gets stuck in it without being able to exit.
-It will keep consuming CPU until we force close the program, or restart the computer.
+When we fall into an infinite loop, our program gets stuck in it without being able to exit.
+It will continue consuming CPU, until we force close the program or restart the computer

-Obviously, in the example the condition is very obvious that it is wrong.
-But when you program, at some point you will make a less obvious mistake, which will cause your program to fall into an infinite loop.
+Evidently, in the example, the condition is very clearly wrong.
+But when you program, at some point you will make a less obvious error that will cause your program to fall into an infinite loop.

 Don’t worry.
-It’s something that has happened to all of us, and that will happen to you a thousand times in your life.
-You just have to pay attention so you know what’s happening.
-Fix it, and move on.
+It’s something that has happened to all of us, and it will happen to you a thousand times in your life.
+You just have to be alert so you know what’s happening to you (fix it, and move on).

 Types of loops

 There are several types of loops in programming, each with its own characteristics and uses.
-The most common ones are:
+The most common are as follows:

-Of all of them, the WHILE loop is the most basic of them.
-In fact, the others are variations of this one.
-It is “the daddy of loops”.
+Of all of them, the WHILE loop is the most basic of them all.
+In fact, the others are variations of this.
+It is “the parent of loops”.